usnahakimi/bookmarks/README.md

 So that I can access websites I use a lot,
 I'd like to see a list of bookmarks.

+As a webiste user,
+So that I can store bookmarks for later,
+I'd like to add new bookmarks to Bookmark Manager.

 ## Domain Model:

 ![Bookmark Manager domain model](./usnahakimi/downloads/user_story_1.png)# bookmarks